-A unit which is properly trained and equipped to handle the emergency for which it is called.
-The unit provides, on a 24 hour basis, immediate response in order to bring the emergency situation under control.
+A unit that is properly trained and equipped to handle the emergency for which it is called.
+The unit provides, on a 24-hour basis, immediate response in order to bring the emergency situation under control.
 Emergency Units are identified as:

 UA Little Rock Police Department

 A unit that provides assistance to the emergency unit in the form of information, expertise, and/or procurement of materials and services.
 The unit may or may not respond immediately to an emergency site.
 Resource Units are identified as:

 UA Little RockPurchasing Department

 UA Little Rock Computing Services